utsav0/daily-dev-tips/src/pages/posts/git-basics-branches-and-strategies.md

 ## How to create branches

-This might all sound cool to you, and you have a good understanding of [committing code to Git](https://daily-dev-tips.com/posts/git-basics-your-first-commit-to-github/).
+This might sound cool to you, and you have a good understanding of [committing code to Git](https://daily-dev-tips.com/posts/git-basics-your-first-commit-to-github/).
-But we haven't used any branches other than the master branch till now.
+But we haven't used branches other than the master branch until now.

 Let's open up our project and create a development branch from whatever we have now.